DougStrueby/CPSC571_TwitterSentimentAnalysis/README.md

-## CPSC571 Twitter Sentiment Analysis
+# CPSC571 Twitter Sentiment Analysis

+## Group Members
+- Doug Strueby
-Group Members: Doug Strueby, Nolan Ruzicki
+- Nolan Ruzicki

+## General Description
-General Description: Conducted a study on the sentiment behind tweets to uncover potential criminals
+This project analyzes the sentiment behind tweets to identify potential criminal behavior.

-Running Instructions
+## Running Instructions

-	1. Download zip
-	2. Unzip the folder that contains all the files for our project
+1. **Download the project**: Download the ZIP file containing all the project files.
+2. **Unzip the folder**: Extract the contents of the ZIP file.
-	3. Set working directory to the directory containing csv files (setwd(FILEPATH))
+3. **Set working directory**: Set the working directory to the folder containing the CSV files using `setwd(FILEPATH)`.
-	4. Open the 2 R files (DataPreprocessing, and 571-Models)
+4. **Open R files**: Open the following R scripts in your R environment:
+   - `DataPreprocessing.R`
+   - `571-Models.R`
+5. **Preprocess data**:
+   - Run `DataPreprocessing.R` first.
-	5. DataPreprocessing will override csv files in the folder
+   - Note: This script will override the CSV files in the project folder.
-	6. Run the R files line by line using "CTRL + ENTER" in the order of DataPreprocessing -> 571-Models
+6. **Run models**: Run the R scripts line by line using `CTRL + ENTER` in the following order:
-	7. install.packages will only need to be run once
+   - `DataPreprocessing.R`
+   - `571-Models.R`
+7. **Install required packages**: Run `install.packages` commands as needed.
+This step is only required once.
-	8. For LTSM model an up-to-date version of python is required will prompt with a function to run if it is not found within the system
+8. **LTSM model requirements**: For the LSTM model, ensure that an up-to-date version of Python is installed.
+If Python is not detected, the script will prompt you with a function to run.